 |aaa aab aac aba abb abc aca acb acc baa bab bac bba bbb bbc bca bcb bcc caa cab cac cba cbb cbc cca ccb ccc 27|

-By requirements, we have input data on 3 lines, each of which is represented by one symbol of the ASCII table (http://www.asciitable.com).
+By requirements, we have input data on 3 lines, each of which is represented by one character of the ASCII table (https://www.asciitable.com).
 We could use an already defined function in C#, by converting the input data into

 char data type, as follows:

 The result of running the code is all letters from a to z included, printed on a single line and separated by spaces.
 Does this look like the end result of our task?
-We must find a way to print 3 symbols, as required, instead of 1.
+We must find a way to print 3 characters, as required, instead of 1.
 Running such a program very much looks like a slot machine.
-We often win in slots, if we arrange a few identical symbols on a row.
-Let's say that the machine has space for three symbols.
-When we stop on a particular symbol on the first place, the other two places will continue rolling symbols among all possible ones.
-In our case, all possible symbols are the letters from the starting to the end one, entered by the user, and the solution of our program is identical to the way a slot machine works.
+We often win in slots, if we arrange a few identical characters on a row.
+Let's say that the machine has space for three characters.
+When we stop on a particular character on the first place, the other two places will continue rolling characters among all possible ones.
+In our case, all possible characters are the letters from the starting to the end one, entered by the user, and the solution of our program is identical to the way a slot machine works.

 Let's not forget that we also need to print the total number of valid combinations that we have found, and they must be printed on the same line, separated by a space.